kplgngwr/greenheart.ai/README.md

 ## Project Overview

-GreenHeart.ai is a web application built with Streamlit that offers two key features:
+GreenHeart.ai offers two key features available both as a Streamlit web application and as API endpoints:

 1. **Leaf Disease Analyzer** 🔍 - Upload images of plant leaves to:
    - Detect diseases using computer vision